Tips For Trekking in Monsoon

 - You might not know this but rivers start to swell as the day passes.
 They remain the calmest during early morning hours.
 So, try to plan your trek in such a way that you cross the river early morning.

 So, here we end up with some amazing and helpful tips for a monsoon trek.
 Try to make your packing list prior to moving out and see if you have everything with you.
+If you want to know more about trekking, Check lifeasanku – one of my fellow traveler from India.

 Have a safe monsoon trekking!